 Remember to reiterate your collaborative rules and expectations throughout the day.
 For example, explain the packing up routine and lunch procedure just before lunchtime, reinforce bookwork expectations during writing time, and remind students of respectful language as the need arises!

 Relationships and trust are important.
 Get to know your students and settle them.
-You have the whole year with them, so don’t panic and bombard them with information on the very first day.
+You have the whole year with them, so don’t panic and bombard them with information on the first day.

 10. Ask the Students Questions